top of page

 A shareholder agreement is a binding document that sets out and governs the relationship between the shareholders and directors of a company.
 It is important for a company to have a shareholders agreement as it sets out how the company will be managed, and the rights of the shareholder and directors from the very beginning, which will aid in resolving any disputes in the future.
 A shareholders agreement can minimize conflict, maximize cost efficiency, and allow for the company to grow.

-A shareholders agreement will outline the structure and management of the company.
+Shareholders agreement outlines the structure and management of the company.
 It will also include what decisions will be made by shareholders versus directors, and what decisions will be made together.
-It will specify the rights of the directors and shareholders including voting rights, rights to appoint a director and rights to dividends.
+It specifies the rights of the directors and shareholders including voting rights, rights to appoint a director and rights to dividends.
 The agreement will also set out how directors can be appointed and removed and by who.
 Other aspects that a shareholders agreement will cover include:

 • The process of issuing, buying, splitting or converting shares;